siwu320/website-docs/en/aika.md

 - `/np` - Show PP for the current playing song  (only if is a osu! standard song)
 - `!last` - Show info (and gained PP, if it was an osu! standard score) about the last submitted score
 - `!with <mods>` - Show PP for the previous requested beatmap with requested mods.
-Supported mods are `NF, EZ, HD, HR, DT, HT, NC, FL, SO.`.
+Supported mods are `NF, EZ, HD, HR, DT, HT, NC, FL, SO, RX, AP.`.
 Don't use spaces for multiple mods (eg: `!with HDHR`)

 ### Admin commands
 - `!system restart` - Restart the server.
 Everyone will be disconnected and reconnected automatically